Talking to Your Doctor About Breast Cancer

 - What are the risks of radiation therapy?

-- Are there certain activities (eg, smoking) or certain herbs and supplements that I should avoid during my radiation?
+- Are there certain activities (such as, smoking) or certain herbs and supplements that I should avoid during my radiation?
 If so, why?

 - How will I feel after the operation?
 How will my daily activity be affected?